ishan-karmakar/chat-app/README.md

 <img src="imgs/ChatAppFlowChart.png" width=1000 />

 ## Features
-Right now the Chat App is in its very early features.
+Right now the Chat App is in its very early stages.
 The only feature is not putting the name again if the previous message is by the same person.